 Our first book show was held in the fall of 1985, at the now-defunct 200 Club in the Toy Building, and has been relocated to several different locations since: Café St. Barts in 2004, the Manhattan Center in 2007, and Hudson Terrace in 2014.
 The show was moved to our current venue, Battery Gardens in Battery Park, in 2016.

 Judging takes place several months prior to the show and was originally held at the Leigh Press offices.
 Due to an unprecedented number of entries in 1997, judging was hosted at several different locations when Lehigh Press, Lindenmeyr, Quebecor, and R.R.
 Donnelley all generously allowed us use of their sales offices.
 Going forward, judging was held at the 200 Club itself.
 After its closing in 2004, Random House offered the use of their offices and conference rooms for book show judging and scores of the Guild’s other meetings until 2015.
-Due to the swelling number of submissions, judging has relocated to various other spaces over the years including Quad Graphics’s sales office and the conference rooms at DK Books.
-This year, judging will take place at Simon & Schuster.
+Due to the swelling number of submissions, judging has relocated to various other spaces over the years including Quad Graphics’s sales office and the conference rooms at DK Books and Simon & Schuster.
+This year, judging will take place at Oxford University Press.

 Over time, the judging process has becoming more formal.
 There are now five judges per category, each coming from a different aspect of the industry.
 We have also increased and changed the number of categories judged to reflect ongoing changes and trends in our industry.
 Categories now include business books, young adult novels, and graphic novels, amongst other newer and growing areas in book publishing.
 In 2016, we introduced a new category for self-published books to recognize the work being done by self-published authors.